systeminit/si/app/auth-portal/src/content/legal/2023-03-30/4-trademark.md

 Use of trademarks in text

-Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.
+  * Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.
-Unacceptable: system initiative
+  * Unacceptable: system initiative
-Acceptable: System Initiative, SYSTEM INITIATIVE
+  * Acceptable: System Initiative, SYSTEM INITIATIVE

 Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.

-Unacceptable: SystemInitiative, Sys Int
+  * Unacceptable: SystemInitiative, Sys Int
-Acceptable: System Initiative
+  * Acceptable: System Initiative

 Don't pluralize a trademark.

-Unacceptable: I have seventeen System Initiatives running in my lab.
+  * Unacceptable: I have seventeen System Initiatives running in my lab.
-Acceptable: I have seventeen System Initiative installations running in my lab.
+  * Acceptable: I have seventeen System Initiative installations running in my lab.

-Always use a trademark as an adjective modifying a noun.* You can see the nouns we prefer under "Our trademarks." <#Our_trademarks>
+Always use a trademark as an adjective modifying a noun.* You can see the nouns we prefer under "Our trademarks."

-Unacceptable: This is a System Initiative.
+  * Unacceptable: This is a System Initiative.
 Anyone can install it.
-Acceptable: This is a System Initiative instance.
+  * Acceptable: This is a System Initiative instance.
 Anyone can install it.

 Don't use a trademark as a verb.
 Trademarks are products or services, never actions.

-Unacceptable: I System Initiated my computer today!
+  * Unacceptable: I System Initiated my computer today!
-Acceptable: I installed System Initiative software on my computer today!
+  * Acceptable: I installed System Initiative software on my computer today!

 Don't use a trademark as a possessive.
 Instead, the following noun should be used in possessive form or the sentence reworded so there is no possessive.

-Unacceptable: System Initiative's desktop interface is very clean.
+  * Unacceptable: System Initiative's desktop interface is very clean.
-Acceptable: The System Initiative desktop's interface is very clean.
+  * Acceptable: The System Initiative desktop's interface is very clean.

 Don't translate a trademark into another language.

-Unacceptable: Quiero instalar el software Iniciativa del Sistema en mi sistema.
+  * Unacceptable: Quiero instalar el software Iniciativa del Sistema en mi sistema.
-Acceptable: Quiero instalar System Initiative software en mi sistema.
+  * Acceptable: Quiero instalar System Initiative software en mi sistema.

 These guidelines are based on the Model Trademark Guidelines, available